 Considerations and Limitations

 This section lists considerations and known limitations of Veeam Explorer for Microsoft Exchange.

 - Veeam Explorer for Microsoft Exchange does not support restore using PowerShell Direct, VIX API or vSphere Automation API.

 - Sending objects that exceed 3 MB in size may fail.
 To fix this issue, install this Microsoft update.

-- Multiple restore is not supported for public folders.
-Use per-object restore.
+- Bulk restore (restore of multiple objects) is not supported for public folder mailboxes.
+Use the regular per-object restore instead.

 - To restore In-Place Hold Items or Litigation Hold Items to the original location, consider the following: